 Below is an aerial photo of Santa Cruz Harbor, including the pier.
 Santa Cruz is a good place to fish because it’s pretty well protected.
 The harbor where Sam kept the boat is at the upper right.
 You can see the Santa Cruz Marina, rows of boats.
 Wind is usually from the northwest, top left in the picture, leaving the seas fairly calm in the area shown above … unless it turns to blow from the southwest, when it can get what fishermen call “nautical out there” ….

 We got to the harbor right at dusk, with few people around.
 We loaded large wooden boxes with rope handles, “fish boxes”.
 Sam fired up the boat, I undid the bow (front) lines that tied the boat to the marina pier.
-The other crewman untied the stern (back) lines. we got on board, and we drove out of the harbor into the night.
+The other crewman untied the stern (back) lines.
+We got on board and motored out of the harbor into the night.

 There was not a happier man in miles …

-I cannot say that my first night fishing matched my dreams of fishing for a living.
+I cannot say that my first night’s fishing matched my dreams of fishing for a living.
 I cannot say that, because it exceeded them entirely, blew them into dust.
-The night was clear, with a half moon.
+The night was clear, with a half-moon.
 The sea was enchanting.